hiiakku/100-Days-of-ML/README.md

 ## Day 31: Oct 23 , 2018

 **Today's Progress** : Explored and read about Maximum Likelihood Estimation and Expectation Maximization problems today.

+## Day 32: Oct 24 , 2018

+**Today's Progress** : Studied the topic *Support Vector Machines*, studied the kernel trick and exlored the maths involved while calculating the hyperplane .